 Configuring your network

-You are provisioning your SAP HANA system using virtual machines with the GCP virtual network.
+You are provisioning your SAP HANA system by using VMs with the GCP virtual network.
 GCP uses state-of-the-art, software-defined networking and distributed-systems technologies to host and deliver your services around the world.

-A subnetwork spans all of the zones within the region where it is created.
+A subnetwork spans all of the zones in the region where it is created.

 However, when you create a VM instance, you specify a zone and a subnetwork for